One of the questions we’re asked most at Industrial Scripts is, “how do I build a career in script development?”

 Here’s our handy visual guide to how a script development professional’s career evolves, and the kind of timeframes at each stage.

 Remember, a serious career in script development is a marathon not a sprint.
-There aren’t any short-cuts – you just have to do the hard work if you’re serious about it!
+There aren’t any short-cuts or clear cut routes you just have to do the hard work if you’re serious about it!